tumi8/GreenDIGIT-Environmental-Impact-Assessment-for-Testbed-Experiments/README.md

 git config filter.jupyter.clean nbstripout git config filter.jupyter.smudge cat
 ```
-Apply the filter to existing files:
+Apply the filter to existing files (each time after execution the notebook):
 ```
 git add --renormalize .
 ```
+To automate it use pre-commit hooks.

 ### Alternative: Strip Metadata Manually
 If you prefer a manual approach, you can clear metadata using `nbconvert` before committing: